Prince Benedetto, Duke of Chablais

 Prince Benedetto, Duke of Chablais (Benedetto Maria Maurizio; 21 June 1741 - 4 January 1808) was an Italian nobleman and military leader.
 He was the youngest child of King Charles Emmanuel III of Sardinia.
 He married his half-niece Maria Anna of Savoy; they had no children.
 Benedetto was the owner of the Palazzo Chiablese in Turin.

 Biography

 Chablais was born at the Palace of Venaria.
 He was the youngest child of Charles Emmanuel III of Sardinia and Elisabeth Therese of Lorraine.
 His mother died giving birth to him.
 He was named after Pope Benedict XIV who became pope the year before his birth.

-Known alternatively as Benedetto or Maurizio, at the time of his birth, he was third in line to the Sardinian throne after his oldest half brother Victor Amadeus, Duke of Savoy and Prince Carlo his only full brother who died in infancy.
+Known alternatively as Benedetto or Maurizio, at the time of his birth, he was third in line to the Sardinian throne after his oldest half brother Victor Amadeus, Duke of Savoy and Prince Carlo his only full brother who died in early childhood.
 His paternal cousins included Louis XV, the future Ferdinand VI of Spain, and the Prince of Carignan.
 His maternal cousins included the future Queen of Naples and the famous Marie Antoinette.